Gilbertstanley/DATA-SCIENCE-ASSIGNMENTS/README.md

 18 assignment - Forecasting

 # Training and Testing Data
-1.Its good practice to first randomly sort and the data then split into two parts.
+1. Its good practice to first randomly sort and the data then split into two parts.
 80% of data for training the model and remaining 20% of the data for testing the model.
-2.The reason we don't use same training set for testing is because our model has seen those samples before, using same samples for making predictions might give us wrong impression about accuracy of our model.
+2. The reason we don't use same training set for testing is because our model has seen those samples before, using same samples for making predictions might give us wrong impression about accuracy of our model.
-3.Here we are going to use sklearn.model_selection.train_test_split method.
+3. Here we are going to use sklearn.model_selection.train_test_split method.
 # Logistic Regression
 1.Logistic regression is a supervised learning classification algorithm used to predict the probability of a target variable.
 2.Binary classficiation: When outcome has only two categories. (yea/no, 0/1, buy/not buy) e.g. Predicting whether customer will buy insurance policy.